 - Related Entries

 From these sources, scholars have attempted to piece together a picture of the content, and in some cases, the development of Stoic doctrine.
 In some areas, there is a fair bit of consensus about what the Stoics thought and we can even attach names to some particular innovations.
 However, in other areas the proper interpretation of our meagre evidence is hotly contested.
 Until recently, non-specialists have been largely excluded from the debate because many important sources were not translated into modern languages.
 Fragments of Stoic works and testimonia in their original Greek and Latin were collected into a three-volume set in 1903–5 by H. von Arnim, Stoicorum Veterum Fragmenta.
 In writings on the ‘old’ Stoics, fragments and testimonia are often referred to by von Arnim's volume numbers and text numeration; e.g. SVF I.345=Diogenes Laertius, Lives 4.40.
 In 1987, A. A. Long and David Sedley brought out The Hellenistic Philosophers (LS) which contains in its first volume English translations and commentary of many important texts on Stoics, Epicureans and Skeptics.
+In 1988 Long and Sedley was followed by a collection of primary texts edited by B. Inwood and L. P. Gerson entitled Hellenistic Philosophy.
 Unless otherwise specifically noted, I refer in what follows to texts by or about Stoics using the author's name followed by Long and Sedley's notation for the text, e.g. 47G=section 47 of their work, text G (unless otherwise noted, I use their translation, sometimes slightly altered).
+The Inwood and Gerson collection translates many of the same texts, but unlike LS does not chop them up into smaller bits classified by topic.
+Each approach has its merits, but the LS collection better serves the needs of an encyclopedia entry.

 When considering the doctrines of the Stoics, it is important to remember that they think of philosophy not as an interesting pastime or even a particular body of knowledge, but as a way of life.
 They define philosophy as a kind of practice or exercise (askêsis) in the expertise concerning what is beneficial (Aetius, 26A).
 Once we come to know what we and the world around us are really like, and especially the nature of value, we will be utterly transformed.
-This soteriological element is common to their main competitors, the Epicureans, and perhaps helps to explain why both were eventually eclipsed by Christianity.
+This therapeutic aspect is common to their main competitors, the Epicureans, and perhaps helps to explain why both were eventually eclipsed by Christianity.
 The Meditations of Marcus Aurelius provide a fascinating picture of a would-be Stoic sage at work on himself.
 The book, also called To Himself, is the emperor's diary.
 In it, he not only reminds himself of the content of important Stoic teaching but also reproaches himself when he realises that he has failed to incorporate this teaching into his life in some particular instance.
-For the influence of Stoic philosophy on a life in our times, see Admiral James Stockdale's account of his use of the philosophy of Epictetus as a prisoner of war in Vietnam.
+Today many people still turn to Stoicism as a form of psychological discipline.
+Stoicism has never been ‘purely academic’ and modern adaptations of Stoic thought seek to carry on this tradition of self-transformation.

 The first thing to develop from the conflagration are the elements.
 Of the four elements, the Stoics identify two as active (fire and air) and two as passive (water and earth).
 The active elements, or at least the principles of hot and cold, combine to form breath or pneuma.
 Pneuma, in turn, is the ‘sustaining cause’ (causa continens, synektikon aition) of all existing bodies and guides the growth and development of animate bodies.
 What is a sustaining cause?
 The Stoics think that the universe is a plenum.
 Like Aristotle, they reject the existence of empty space or void (except that the universe as a whole is surrounded by it).
 Thus, one might reasonably ask, ‘What marks any one object off from others surrounding it?’ or, ‘What keeps an object from constantly falling apart as it rubs elbows with other things in the crowd?’
 The answer is: pneuma.
 Pneuma, by its nature, has a simultaneous movement inward and outward which constitutes its inherent ‘tensility.’
 (Perhaps this was suggested by the expansion and contraction associated with heat and cold.)
 Pneuma passes through all (other) bodies; in its outward motion it gives them the qualities that they have, and in its inward motion makes them unified objects (Nemesius, 47J).
 In this respect, pneuma plays something of the role of substantial form in Aristotle for this too makes the thing of which it is the form both ‘some this,’ i.e. an individual, and ‘what it is’ (Metaph.
 VII, 17).
 Because pneuma acts, it must be a body and it appears that the Stoics stressed the fact that its blending with matter is ‘through and through’ (Galen 47H, Alex.
 Aph.
 48C).
 Perhaps as a result of this, they developed a theory of mixture which allowed for two bodies to be in the same place at the same time.
 It should be noted, however, that some scholars (e.g. Sorabji, 1988) think that the claim that pneuma is blended through the totality of matter is a conclusion that the Stoics' critics adversely drew about what some of their statements committed them to.
 Perhaps instead they proposed merely that pneuma is the matter of a body at a different level of description.